patrickstowell/PHY303-Lectures-2024/_build/html/_sources/unit1/phy303-unit1-problems.md

 \Delta x \Delta p \geq \frac{\hbar}{2}
 $$

-in the case of a solid sphere we can emasure the nucleoonos position with an uncertainty similar to the nuclear radius, hence
+in the case of a solid sphere we can measure the nucleons position with an uncertainty similar to the nuclear radius, hence

 $$
 c\Delta p \approx \frac{\hbar c}{2\Delta x}